eriksondale/OpenSourceEducation/README.md

-# OpenSourceEducation
 I'm a strong believer in education being free.
 Regardless of who you are or where you come from, you should be able to learn what you want.

 Below are resources I have curated for learning different topics related to STEM.
 I will add more classes, books, videos, etc. as I find them!
+As always, it is a continual work in progress.

+# **There is a BIG Update Coming Soon!
+Stay Tuned!**

 P.S.
 I recommend checking out my starred repositories!